-Use this guide to find information about writers and the cultural, economic, geographical, political, and social influences that may have impacted an author's writings.
-Included are search strategies for finding works by and about writers and literary topics, lists of useful resources from the ODU Library's Reference Stacks, and links to research databases for articles.
+Use this guide to find information about writers and the cultural, economic, geographical, political, and social influences that may have impacted their writings.
+Included are search strategies for finding works by and about writers and literary topics, useful resources from ODU Library's Reference Stacks, and links to research databases for articles.

 Use these three search strategies below for finding works by and about a writer as well as on a literary topic.
 For additional help, visit our page for online guides and tutorials or .

 Search by Author and type last name first, then the first name

 Example: will yield autobiographies and original works by Stephen Crane.